-HIP–IMO is an integrated mathematical oncology centric internship program that delivers interdisciplinary team science research experiences for high school students.
-This mentored training program is designed for motivated aspiring scientists to help prepare them for interdisciplinary cancer research careers.
+HIP IMO is an integrated mathematical oncology-centric internship program that delivers interdisciplinary team science research experiences for high school students ages 16 or older by the time of the internship.
+This mentored summer training program is designed for motivated aspiring scientists to help prepare them for interdisciplinary cancer research careers.

 - collaborate with an assigned mentor to create a research project with achievable goals in the time allotted

 - participate in scheduled lab meetings